Burgas–Alexandroupoli pipeline

 The Burgas–Alexandroupoli pipeline was a proposed oil pipeline project for transportation of Russian and Caspian oil from the Bulgarian Black Sea port of Burgas to the Greek Aegean port of Alexandroupoli.
 It was seen as an alternative route for Russian oil, bypassing the Bosporus and the Dardanelles.
 However, in December 2011 the project was suspended by the Bulgarian government due to environmental and supply concerns.

+Bulgaria is seeking to revive this idea, and the idea was once again proposed in 2023 due to the Invasion of Ukraine.

 History

 The pipeline project was proposed in 1993–1994 by several Russian and Greek companies.
 In 1994, for construction of the pipeline Greece and Bulgaria signed a bilateral agreement, followed by a memorandum of cooperation, signed by Greece and Russia.

 In February 1998, a Greek consortium for pipeline construction named Bapline was established, and in May 1998, a memorandum of creation of the Transbalkan Oil Pipeline Company was signed.
 In 2000, a technical specifications and an economic evaluation of the project were prepared by the German company ILF.

 A joint protocol for preparing the pipeline's construction was signed by the three countries in January 2005.
 The political memorandum between governments was signed on 12 April 2005.
 An inter-governmental agreement on the project was agreed on 7 February 2007, and it was signed on 15 March 2007 in Athens, by the relevant ministers of the three countries, in the presence of their leaders, Vladimir Putin (Russian president), Sergey Stanishev (Bulgarian prime-minister), and Kostas Karamanlis (prime-minister of Greece).
 The agreement establishing the international project company was signed in Moscow on 18 December 2007 and the company—Trans-Balkan Pipeline B.V.—was incorporated in the Netherlands on 6 February 2008.

 Construction of the pipeline was scheduled to start in October 2009, and was estimated to be completed by 2011.
 However, the project was delayed as the Bulgarian government coming to power in July 2009 started to reconsider its participation in the project.
 On 19 October 2009, Italy, Russia and Turkey signed an inter-governmental agreement agreeing the participation of Russian oil companies in the competing Samsun-Ceyhan pipeline project.
-On 11 June 2010, Prime Minister of Bulgaria Boyko Borisov announced that Bulgaria would not participate in the project to due strong opposition from the local population of Burgas.
+On 11 June 2010, Prime Minister of Bulgaria Boyko Borisov announced that Bulgaria would not participate in the project due to strong opposition from the local population of Burgas.
 Later it was said that the government would await an environmental impact assessment before making a final decision about termination of the project.
 On 7 December 2011, the Bulgarian government officially decided to terminate its participation in the project and proposed that the tripartite inter-governmental agreement be terminated by mutual consent.

+In 2023, Bulgaria sought to revive this project to the Russo-Ukrainian war, and Russia producing more oil starting in 2024.